ansjosephint03-intern/Sales-Performance-Dashboard/README.md

 # 📊 Sales Performance Dashboard

-> An interactive Power BI dashboard designed to analyze sales performance, identify profitability drivers, and support data-driven business decisions.
+> Built to analyze sales trends, profitability, and regional performance using Power BI to support data-driven business decisions.

 ---

 ## 📌 Overview
-This project presents a comprehensive Sales Performance Dashboard built using Power BI.
-It focuses on analyzing business performance across categories, regions, and time to uncover meaningful insights and trends.
+This project presents an interactive Sales Performance Dashboard developed using Power BI.
+It provides a comprehensive view of business performance across categories, regions, and time, enabling stakeholders to quickly identify trends, measure profitability, and make informed decisions.

 ---

 ## 🎯 Objectives
-- Monitor overall sales, profit, and order volume
+- Track overall sales, profit, and order volume
 - Identify top-performing categories and regions
 - Analyze sales trends over time
-- Evaluate profitability using key performance indicators
+- Evaluate profitability using key metrics

 ---

-## ⚙️ Project Workflow
+## 🔄 End-to-End Process
+- Collected and explored the dataset
-- Cleaned and transformed raw data using Power Query
+- Cleaned and transformed data using Power Query
+- Built data model and relationships
-- Created calculated measures using DAX (Profit Margin, Average Order Value)
+- Created DAX measures (Profit Margin, Average Order Value)
-- Designed an interactive dashboard with slicers for dynamic filtering
+- Designed an interactive dashboard with slicers and visuals
-- Built visualizations for trend analysis, regional performance, and category comparison
+- Derived insights to support business decisions

+---

+## 📂 Dataset
+This project uses a sample retail dataset (Global Superstore dataset), commonly used for sales analysis and business intelligence projects.

 ---